 - Action Required: None.
 It is automatically applied when you retire or are separated from active duty.

-- Purpose: A specific window of opportunity to apply for VA disability benefits within 12 months of separation or retirement from active duty.
+- Purpose: A 12-month window to apply for VA disability benefits after leaving active duty.

 - Timing: Begins on the day of separation and ends 12 months later.